What is Base64 Encoding?

 - • JSON payload encoding

-- • Cross-origin data transmission
+- • Cross-origin data transmission with CORS

 Data Processing

-- • Binary file transmission
+- • Binary file transmission over HTTP

-- • Email attachment encoding
+- • Email attachment encoding per MIME

-- • Database binary storage
+- • Database binary storage and retrieval

 - • Configuration file encoding